4rmaged/4rmaged/README.md

-To peer nearly vainly out of a pinprick across a massive, sprawling internet, through a pinpick in a wall
+To peer nearly vainly out of a pinprick across a massive, sprawling internet, through a pinpick in a wall perspective

 happen across a stolid arm
-wandering by a breathing limb
+wandering circumstantially by a breathing limb

+might as well been already
+lost among posterity

+Yet
+a hand
+or shoulder on which to mount